goabiaryan/abiaryan.com/docs/index.md

 ## Books & Courses

-I am the author of two upcoming books:
+I am the author of two books:

-- **LLMOps: Managing Large Language Models in Production** (O'Reilly, shipping August 2025- pre-order now on Amazon)
+- **LLMOps: Managing Large Language Models in Production** (O'Reilly, order your copy from Amazon)
-- **GPU Engineering for AI Systems** (Packt Publishing, releasing Autumn 2026)
+- Upcoming: **GPU Engineering for AI Systems** (Packt Publishing, releasing Autumn 2026, some chapters available in early release soon!).

+In the meantime, many people keep asking me for resources on GPU Engineering, I also collated some resources here on [gpuengineering.com](https://gpuengineering.com/) for beginners to get started.

 The best way to stay updated with my research work is either through my public talks or the [newsletter](https://modelcraft.substack.com/).